Vadskye/Rise/docs/standard_effects.md

     * t1 area: medium damage
   * Finisher:
     * Med range: low damage, r2 debuff condition if lose HP
+    * Med range: r2 debuff condition while at less than max HP
+      * This is worse than a damage + debuff in that it doesn't deal damage, but better in that you can pre-cast it and have the full effect become active later
     * t1 area: r2 debuff condition if no resistances + crit effect

 ### Higher rank specific examples